msf/msf.github.io/blogpost-improving-dune-API.md

 ## Motivation & Context

 The journey began with user feedback and a repeated feature request: “Dune API doesn’t support pagination, and the maximum size of query results is limited (~1GB).”
 Users needed to read larger results, which required supporting pagination.
 At the end of 2023, we finally prioritized resolving this issue.
-This feature request was the catalyst that sparked this work.

 ### Why no pagination and 1GB limit?